hellowhirl/DSA/README.md

 ### Basics

 - Helpful for super fast lookups.
-They are Sused in:
+They are used in:
   - Spell checker: can look up a word amongst 1,000's of words in less than a second
   - Dictionaries: quicly find a translation in another language
   - Compilers: look up address of functions and variables
   - Code edtiors: or anywhere we want to look up an item super fast

-- Each programming lnaguage has their own version of Hash Tables
+- Each programming language has their own version of Hash Tables
   - Object (JavaScript), Hash Table (Java), Dictionary (Python and C#)

-- We use Hash Tables to store key/value paris
+- We use Hash Tables to store key/value pairs
 - A Hash Table takes the key, passes it to a Hash function and that tells where that object should be stored in memory
 - Hash function is "deterministic"
   - every time we give it the same input it will return the same value
     - this is why we can use it for both storing and retrieving objects

-- internally a Hash Tables uses an Array to store our objects
+- internally a Hash Table uses an Array to store our objects

 #### Hash Table Operations